-Panel Member 5: Derived from a systematic survey of a Technical Expert Panel (TEP), empiric validity demonstrated by correlations, and internal consistency.
-The validity of the AMI Payment measure is supported by face validity as indicated by the TEP vote.
-There was unanimous TEP support for the face validity of the measure: 8 of 8 TEP members strongly or mostly agreed with the validity statement.
+Panel Member 5: The validity of the HF Payment measure is supported by three types of evidence: face validity results derived from a systematic survey of a Technical Expert Panel (TEP), empiric validity demonstrated by correlations, and internal consistency.
+The validity of the HF Payment measure is supported by face validity as indicated by the Technical Expert Panel (TEP) vote.
+There was unanimous TEP support for the face validity of the measure: 8 of 8 TEP members strongly, mostly, or somewhat agreed with the validity statement.
 The validity of the measure is further supported by the empiric evidence that shows a correlation in the expected strength and direction with a related and valid payment measure.
 Finally, the observed payment breakdowns appropriately align with the distribution of the provider-level risk-standardized payments.